Top 10 Benefits of Chinese Herbal Medicine (CHM)

 - Drink tea that balances you.
 Green and white tea cools (Summer), ginger or cinnamon tea warms (Winter), Oolong tea and Chai (Fall) and citrus fruits, mint for Spring.
 There are no side effects and your body will move easier into neutral or balance.

 - Drink water regularly that is naturally mineralized instead of processed drinks.
 Put a small chunk of pink Himalayan salt in filtered water.

 Consider Chinese herb formula for regular digestion, reflux and irritable bowel concerns.
 These formulas can balance you until you stabilize your diet.

-In summary, these top 10 benefits that Chinese medicine practitioners know but probably only share 1 on 1 with clients, need to be shared with the world at large.
+In summary, these top 10 benefits of Chinese medicine herbs the practitioners know but probably only share 1 on 1 with clients, need to be shared with the world at large.
 This writing is not to say Chinese medicine is better but that it needs to be considered for its contribution to the health restoration industry.
 Maybe a second look at Chinese medicine from other treatment fields will join us further towards our mutually, shared goal-we want what is best for the client.